mrange/pt_src3/README.md

 Games were typically protected in various ways to prevent piracy.
 These protections were removed and the games were released on "Compacted Disks" containing several games on a single floppy.
 This was called cracking a game and the people doing so often put a small "cracktro" with contact info, cool graphics and music before loading the game.

 One of those was made by a Dr. Doom.
-I can't find an image of this cracktro but what was special about it was that it had a decent STE player.
+I can't find an image of this cracktro but what was special about it was that it had a decent STe player.

 Using a home-grown memory scanner I managed to find the decompressed code in memory, save it and reverse engineered it.

 The Dr. Doom player worked as I thought it should.
-It played NoiseTracker songs and it was architectured around the STE hardware.
+It played NoiseTracker songs and it was architectured around the STe hardware.

 I used the Dr. Doom player as a basis for my own player and pt_src3.s is therefore ultimately a derivative of the Dr. Doom player.

-## Amiga vs Atari STE
+## Amiga vs Atari STe

 The Amiga had 4 independent digital to analog sound channels with pitch and volume control.

-As much as we wanted the Atari STE to be an "Amiga killer" it didn't really deliver in that area as the Atari STE had 2 digital to analog sound channels with independent volume control and shared coarse pitch control.
-The replay frequency of the STE was 6kHz, 12.5kHZ, 25kHz and 50kHz.
+As much as we wanted the Atari STe to be an "Amiga killer" it didn't really deliver in that area as the Atari STe had 2 digital to analog sound channels with independent volume control and shared coarse pitch control.
+The replay frequency of the STe was 6kHz, 12.5kHZ, 25kHz and 50kHz.

 50kHz replay frequency was significantly higher than the Amiga about max ~28kHz replay frequency but that was about it.